 And that’s when Paul Keane got involved.
 Keane is CSA’s Executive Vice President of Human Resources.
 I’ve met Keane.
 I did a few hours’ of negotiation with Paul Keane and Jimmy Lavalley, a member of the Board of Directors.
 It was interesting, I’ll write more on that later this year.
 I found Keane to be very engaging, friendly, approachable, wholly likeable while being at once a bit slithery.
 Paul Keane is like a stereotypical Jaguar driver, as Top Gear described them, saying that; “no Jag driver is entirely trustworthy, but it’s in a really nice, likeable way.”
 Look, Keane’s not a nice guy, but he’s smooth as glass, soothing -unethical, untrustworthy, unwholesome, an amoral wellspring of scumbucketry of course, but he looks good slithering about, he made his mint by seeming nice all over.

-Anyway, Robert Chan wrote to Keane “expressing his belief he was fired in retaliation for issuing one or more CIRs and over the perception he was a ‘difficult’ employee because he wished to adhere to company policy.”
+Anyway, Ross Chan wrote to Keane “expressing his belief he was fired in retaliation for issuing one or more CIRs and over the perception he was a ‘difficult’ employee because he wished to adhere to company policy.”
 So what would Paul Keane, Mr. HR himself, do in the contest between fraud and fortitude?
 Well, Keane may have been lobbied.

 You see, Chan also unwittingly sent the same note to Rich Weiser, EVP of Global Operations.
 You may recall that Weiser arranged a lovely CSA job for his wife Barbara.
 As one whistleblower put it, Barb Weiser was entrusted with “marking up the books” on certification compliance, specifically “meaning extra money that was coming from CSA sales to push unsafe certification through.”

 So Chan accidentally complained about certification fraud to the husband of one big source of certification fraud.